Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Availability: US, CAN, UK, EU

-Bottom Line: The Thurso Prodigy Jr. is great for younger children or as a Surf SUP for tween kids.
+Bottom Line: The Thurso Prodigy Jr. is great for younger children or as a Surf SUP for older kids.

 Check the best price for the Prodigy Jr. by Thurso Surf